Fahaddz/jdownloader2-browser-integration/README.md

 * Toggle modes instantly by clicking the toolbar icon
 * Works with any Chromium-based browser and Firefox
 * **Quick availability check**: Uses `/device/ping` endpoint (~4ms) to verify JDownloader is running
-* **Smart fallback**: If JDownloader is not running, downloads proceed normally in the browser
+* **Smart fallback**: Checks JDownloader availability BEFORE intercepting - if JD is down, browser handles download normally
-* **Filename preservation**: Uses pause/resume instead of cancel - filenames always preserved
+* **Filename preservation**: No interception when JD is offline means filenames are always correct
 * **Redirect URL tracking**: Correctly handles URLs that redirect (e.g., GitHub releases) using the original URL
 * **30-second cooldown**: After a failure, skips JDownloader checks for 30 seconds (instant fallback)
 * **Click to reset**: Clicking the extension icon resets the cooldown, allowing immediate retry